 The best Agile adoptions we’ve been involved with were both top down and bottom up.

-Agility is a greater opportunity and challenge for the entire organization than training sponsors realize at first.
+WARNING: Agility is a greater opportunity – and greater challenge – for the entire organization than training sponsors realize at first.

 (Team) Sprint Retrospective Facilitation

 Whether your methods are influenced by Scrum, Kanban, XP, waterfall, LeSS, or all/none of the above, we want teams to own their processes and methods, not rent them.

 An effective retrospective – one that leads to shared understanding and durable agreements – allows sufficient discussion of objective questions, reflective questions, introspective questions before moving into decisional questions (ORID).
 An effective facilitator is a skillful listener who creates space for viewpoints from the entire group, not only the most confident.

 According to Roger Schwarz, a facilitator should be